 Dr. Jaimie Hoffman has worked across the higher education landscape for over twenty years.
 She is the Vice President for Student Support and Engagement at Noodle where she works with campuses to create ecosystems that are inclusive of online students.

-Dr. Jaimie Hoffman is an Assistant Professor of Clinical Education at USC’s Rossier School of Education.
-Her expertise include assessment in higher education, student affairs administration, development of college student leaders, and use of technology inside and outside of the classroom for advancing student learning and engagement.
+Her expertise includes supporting and engaging online students, assessment in higher education, student affairs administration, development of college student leaders, inclusion and equity, and use of technology inside and outside of the classroom for advancing student learning and engagement.

-Prior to joining the Rossier faculty, Jaimie worked in various administrative roles in student affairs and information technology.
-Most recently, Jaimie served as a Teaching and Learning Innovations Specialist at CSU Channel Islands where she provided pedagogical training and support to faculty teaching blended and online courses.
-Jaimie also spent over fifteen working in student affairs at public and for profit institutions of varying sizes; she worked in and with the following programmatic areas: assessment and training, new student programs, orientation, leadership programs, residential education, judicial affairs, campus recreation, and career services.
+Prior to her work as a full-time faculty member, Jaimie held various roles in student affairs and information technology.
+In the area of information technology, Jaimie served as a Teaching and Learning Innovations Specialist at CSU Channel Islands where she provided pedagogical training and support to faculty teaching blended and online courses.
+Jaimie spent the first 15 years of her career working in, and leading student affairs/services – she worked in, and with the following programmatic areas: assessment and training, new student programs, orientation, leadership programs, residential education, judicial affairs, campus recreation, and career development services.

-Jaimie enjoys spending time with her family, is kept very busy by her two-year old daughter (Josie – “Jojo”), likes traveling, being outdoors, and stays motivated to be healthy by going to classes at the gym regularly.
+Jaimie enjoys spending time with her family, is kept very busy by her two daughters, she likes traveling, being outdoors, and stays motivated to be healthy by going to classes at the gym regularly.

 Click here to learn about Jaimie’s transition to a higher education adjacent position.

 Keynote Speech: The Pursuit of Inclusive Excellence Inside and Outside the Classroom

 View Jaimie’s keynote speech delivered in June 2017 in Scotland for the Higher Education Teaching and Learning conference held at the University of the West of Scotland.
 Presentation resources are located here.